csu-cs/csci-315/docs/lectures/05-oop.md

 - Classes and structs have the same capabilities.

-- Use `struct` if all member variables of a class are public and especially if there are no member functions (“plain old data”).
+- Use a `struct` if all member variables of a class are public and especially if there are no member functions (“plain old data”).

 ## Member Functions